XanaduAI/qml-benchmarks/nersc/README.md

 **Note:** `pip3 install --user .` will install in `/root/.local`, mounted to container.

-To make image available on CPU/GPU nodes, either:
+To make image available on CPU/GPU nodes, migrate your image onto the `$SCRATCH` filesystem with:
 ```
 podman-hpc migrate tgermain/ubu22-pennylane-ray[:version]
 ```